-The lawsuit involving the chemotherapy drug Taxotere states the manufacturer of Taxotere (Sanofi-Aventis) failed to warn patients and physicians of the increased risks of permanent alopecia (loss of hair).
+The Taxotere lawsuit claims the manufacturer of Taxotere (Sanofi-Aventis) failed to warn patients and physicians of the increased risks of permanent alopecia (loss of hair).

 Claims are being filed against Sanofi-Aventis by women who have suffered permanent hair loss as a result of being prescribed Taxotere.
 Attorneys state that if the manufacturer had properly warned of the risks, patients would have been prescribed a different chemotherapy drug called Taxol, which is more effective than Taxotere, and does not result in permanent hair loss.

 All cases filed in federal court have been consolidated before one federal judge in New Orleans under a process known as multi-district litigation.
 Our law firm has been appointed by the judge as a member of the Plaintiffs' settlement committee.

 What are the Allegations in the Taxotere Litigation

 - Sanofi-Aventis was negligent in the manufacturing of Taxotere;

 - Sanofi-Aventis failed to properly test Taxotere, and failed to warn doctors and patients of the potential for alopecia; and